jfimbett/jfimbett.github.io/teaching/investment_funds_risks/introduction.md

 ---
 ## Performance

 - A number of famous hedge fund managers have produced spectacular returns over the years.
-But hese managers do not represent the typical hedge fund.
+But these managers do not represent the typical hedge fund.
 Are they good or just lucky?
 - This question is very hard to answer fr several reasons.
-First, the data on hedge fund returns are rather poor as they are avaiable only over a limited tiem period and subject to important **biases**,
+First, the data on hedge fund returns are rather poor as they are available only over a limited time period and subject to important **biases**,
 - Hedge funds report their returns to promote themselves in many cases.
 - When they decide to start reporting information to data providers, the information is backfilled.
 This means that they might only decide to report their returns when they have a good track record.